jollysonali/tumbleTag/readme.md

 ```

-* The CSS used to style the tags are in the class .tag_list and .tag_cloud'
+* The CSS used to style the tags are in the class .tag_list and .tag_cloud.
+You are welcome to change these.

 ```
 .tag_cloud ul{